 For this top gift idea I went straight to the expert: my mother-in-law.
-She is an avid shoe shopper, and shoes (zapatos, or as an industry calzado) are an important local industry in Spain.
+She’s an avid shoe shopper, and shoes are an important local industry in Spain.
 Put more succinctly, Spain is a shoe-making country.

 While Italy often gets all the international attention, Spain gives the impression it could possibly match Italy for number of shoe manufacturers and quality brands (although I don’t know the actual stats).
-And, at least up until a few years ago, before the euro-dollar exchange rate shifted dramatically, quality shoes in Spain were seriously cheaper than in the United States (and Spanish brands are still of course cheaper in Spain).
+And, at least up until a few years ago, quality shoes in Spain were seriously cheaper than in the United States.

 So, while I confess I am not much of a shoe shopper, much less for women’s shoes, even a shoe-style-challenged chap like me recognises that shoes in Spain are excellent, stylish, comfortable and affordable – a winning combination.